Preeti Kaur

 Preeti Kaur (प्रिती कौर; born 26 April 1981) is a Nepalese-Punjabi pop singer.
-She has won the Shikhar Beat Contest as the best vocalist.
 She has released several songs with other artists and also as a solo act.
-Her first song was Jhan Jhan Badhyo.
-Kaur made her Bollywood career in 2012 with her song Promises from the movie Unforgettable.
+Kaur was named the Best Vocalist at the Shikhar Beat Contest 2003.
+Her debut song was "Jhan Jhan Badhyo".
+She launched her Bollywood career with her song "Promises" for the 2014 film Unforgettable.
 She participated in Startup Weekend Kathmandu on 12–14 September 2014.
-The idea pitched by her group, Natural Fertilizer and Waste Management, was chosen and the start-up idea won the first prize.
+Her band pitched the idea of Natural Fertilizer and Waste Management, which was chosen, and the start-up won first prize.

-Kaur recently released her new single "Belly Dancer".
+In 2015, Kaur released a single, "Belly Dancer".

+She is set to compete in the Nepalese national selection show Nepal Decides for the right to represent the country at the inaugural Eurovision Song Contest Asia 2026.
+She will perform her song, "Golden Danfe," with rapper Bullet Flo (Suraj Bikram Thapa).